-Section 5.
-Subchapter II - Procedures for Academic Staff Dismissal in Non-Title IX Related Cases of Chapter UWS 11 [precedes UWS 11.016] is created to read:
+Subchapter II - Procedures for Academic Staff Dismissal in Non-Title IX Cases

-UWS 11 SUBCHAPTER II PROCEDURES FOR ACADEMIC STAFF DISMISSAL IN NON-TITLE IX RELATED CASES harassment, sexual assault, dating violence, domestic violence, stalking, or sexual exploitation, as defined in this section.
+UWS 11.016 Subchapter II definitions.
+(1) "Complainant" means any individual who is alleged to be the subject of sexual harassment, sexual assault, dating violence, domestic violence, stalking, or sexual exploitation, as defined in this section.